 It’s time to get angry again folks, get your pitchforks and torches ready.
 We’re going to go ahead and name the best restaurants for 2017.
 Back for the second year then, our State Of The Plate, a data driven look back at the year and some thoughts on the state of Utah dining.
 For reference you can find the 2016 State Of The Plate here.

 This year’s review draws data from several best of/awards/roundups through 2017 then smushes it together with science.
-Or at least something approximating science is possible in my current state, addled with one too many Christmas brandies.
+Or at least something approximating science, as is reasonably possible in my current state, addled with one too many Christmas brandies.
 This year that list comprises: Salt Lake Tribune Salt Awards (critics and readers), Salt Lake Magazine 2017 Dining Awards (critics, readers, hall of fame), City Weekly 2017 Best Of (readers, staff), Open Table (diner voted 2017, most booked), KSL 2017 A List, Our own Best Salt Lake City restaurants list.

 So without any more delay, here are results.
 One point is earned for placing first in a critic or reader choice award.
 Half a point is awarded from placing second or third or being noted otherwise (e.g. SL Mag hall of fame).
 The higher score better.